stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 my attention I could soon make out its purport surprisingly well.
 The accent was by no means a rustic one, and the language was even more polished than correspondence had led me to expect.

-  &ldquo;Mr. Wilmarth, I presume?
+   "Mr. Wilmarth, I presume?
 You must pardon my not rising.
 I am quite ill, as Mr. Noyes must have told you; but I could not resist having you come just the same.
-You know what I wrote in my last letter&mdash;there is so much to tell you tomorrow when I shall feel better.
-I can&rsquo;t say how glad I am to see you in person after all our many letters.
+You know what I wrote in my last letter--there is so much to tell you tomorrow when I shall feel better.
+I can't say how glad I am to see you in person after all our many letters.
 You have the file with you, of course?
 And the kodak prints and record?
-Noyes put your valise in the hall&mdash;I suppose you saw it.
-For tonight I fear you&rsquo;ll have to wait on yourself to a great extent.
-Your room is upstairs&mdash;the one over this&mdash;and you&rsquo;ll see the bathroom door open at the head of the staircase.
-There&rsquo;s a meal spread for you in the dining-room&mdash;right through this door at your right&mdash;which you can take whenever you feel like it.
-I&rsquo;ll be a better host tomorrow&mdash;but just now weakness leaves me helpless.
+Noyes put your valise in the hall--I suppose you saw it.
+For tonight I fear you'll have to wait on yourself to a great extent.
+Your room is upstairs--the one over this--and you'll see the bathroom door open at the head of the staircase.
+There's a meal spread for you in the dining-room--right through this door at your right--which you can take whenever you feel like it.
+I'll be a better host tomorrow--but just now weakness leaves me helpless.

-  &ldquo;Make yourself at home&mdash;you might take out the letters and pictures and record and put them on the table here before you go upstairs with your bag.
-It is here that we shall discuss them&mdash;you can see my phonograph on that corner stand.
+   "Make yourself at home--you might take out the letters and pictures and record and put them on the table here before you go upstairs with your bag.
+It is here that we shall discuss them--you can see my phonograph on that corner stand.

-  &ldquo;No, thanks&mdash;there&rsquo;s nothing you can do for me.
+   "No, thanks--there's nothing you can do for me.
 I know these spells of old.
 Just come back for a little quiet visiting before night, and then go to bed when you please.
-I&rsquo;ll rest right here&mdash;perhaps sleep here all night as I often do.
-In the morning I&rsquo;ll be far better able to go into the things we must go into.
+I'll rest right here--perhaps sleep here all night as I often do.
+In the morning I'll be far better able to go into the things we must go into.
 You realise, of course, the utterly stupendous nature of the matter before us.
 To us, as to only a few men on this earth, there will be opened up gulfs of time and space and knowledge beyond anything within the conception of human science and philosophy.

-  &ldquo;Do you know that Einstein is wrong, and that certain objects and forces can   move with a velocity greater than that of light?
+   "Do you know that Einstein is wrong, and that certain objects and forces can   move with a velocity greater than that of light?
 With proper aid I expect to go backward and forward in time, and actually   see   and   feel   the earth of remote past and future epochs.
-You can&rsquo;t imagine the degree to which those beings have carried science.
-There is nothing they can&rsquo;t do with the mind and body of living organisms.
+You can't imagine the degree to which those beings have carried science.
+There is nothing they can't do with the mind and body of living organisms.
 I expect to visit other planets, and even other stars and galaxies.
 The first trip will be to Yuggoth, the nearest world fully peopled by the beings.
-It is a strange dark orb at the very rim of our solar system&mdash;unknown to earthly astronomers as yet.
+It is a strange dark orb at the very rim of our solar system--unknown to earthly astronomers as yet.
 But I must have written you about this.
-At the proper time, you know, the beings there will direct thought-currents toward us and cause it to be discovered&mdash;or perhaps let one of their human allies give the scientists a hint.
+At the proper time, you know, the beings there will direct thought-currents toward us and cause it to be discovered--or perhaps let one of their human allies give the scientists a hint.

-  &ldquo;There are mighty cities on Yuggoth&mdash;great tiers of terraced towers built of black stone like the specimen I tried to send you.
+   "There are mighty cities on Yuggoth--great tiers of terraced towers built of black stone like the specimen I tried to send you.
 That came from Yuggoth.
 The sun shines there no brighter than a star, but the beings need no light.
 They have other, subtler senses, and put no windows in their great houses and temples.
 Light even hurts and hampers and confuses them, for it does not exist at all in the black cosmos outside time and space where they came from originally.
-To visit Yuggoth would drive any weak man mad&mdash;yet I am going there.
-The black rivers of pitch that flow under those mysterious Cyclopean bridges&mdash;things built by some elder race extinct and forgotten before the things came to Yuggoth from the ultimate voids&mdash;ought to be enough to make any man a Dante or Poe if he can keep sane long enough to tell what he has seen.
+To visit Yuggoth would drive any weak man mad--yet I am going there.
+The black rivers of pitch that flow under those mysterious Cyclopean bridges--things built by some elder race extinct and forgotten before the things came to Yuggoth from the ultimate voids--ought to be enough to make any man a Dante or Poe if he can keep sane long enough to tell what he has seen.

-  &ldquo;But remember&mdash;that dark world of fungoid gardens and windowless cities isn&rsquo;t really terrible.
+   "But remember--that dark world of fungoid gardens and windowless cities isn't really terrible.
 It is only to us that it would seem so.
 Probably this world seemed just as terrible to the beings when they first explored it in the primal age.
-You know they were here long before the fabulous epoch of Cthulhu was over, and remember all about sunken R&rsquo;lyeh when it was above the waters.
-They&rsquo;ve been inside the earth, too&mdash;there are openings which human beings know nothing of&mdash;some of them in these very Vermont hills&mdash;and great worlds of unknown life down there; blue-litten K&rsquo;n-yan, red-litten Yoth, and black, lightless N&rsquo;kai.
-It&rsquo;s from N&rsquo;kai that frightful Tsathoggua came&mdash;you know, the amorphous, toad-like god-creature mentioned in the Pnakotic Manuscripts and the
+You know they were here long before the fabulous epoch of Cthulhu was over, and remember all about sunken R'lyeh when it was above the waters.
+They've been inside the earth, too--there are openings which human beings know nothing of--some of them in these very Vermont hills--and great worlds of unknown life down there; blue-litten K'n-yan, red-litten Yoth, and black, lightless N'kai.
+It's from N'kai that frightful Tsathoggua came--you know, the amorphous, toad-like god-creature mentioned in the Pnakotic Manuscripts and the
 Necronomicon   and the Commoriom myth-cycle preserved by the Atlantean high-priest Klarkash-Ton.

-  &ldquo;But we will talk of all this later on.
-It must be four or five o&rsquo;clock by this time.
-Better bring the stuff from your bag, take a bite, and then come back for a comfortable chat.&rdquo;
+   "But we will talk of all this later on.
+It must be four or five o'clock by this time.
+Better bring the stuff from your bag, take a bite, and then come back for a comfortable chat. "

   Very slowly I turned and began to obey my host; fetching my valise, extracting and depositing the desired articles, and finally ascending to the room designated as mine.
-With the memory of that roadside claw-print fresh in my mind, Akeley&rsquo;s whispered paragraphs had affected me queerly; and the hints of familiarity with this unknown world of fungous life&mdash;forbidden Yuggoth&mdash;made my flesh creep more than I cared to own.
-I was tremendously sorry about Akeley&rsquo;s illness, but had to confess that his hoarse whisper had a hateful as well as pitiful quality.
+With the memory of that roadside claw-print fresh in my mind, Akeley's whispered paragraphs had affected me queerly; and the hints of familiarity with this unknown world of fungous life--forbidden Yuggoth--made my flesh creep more than I cared to own.
+I was tremendously sorry about Akeley's illness, but had to confess that his hoarse whisper had a hateful as well as pitiful quality.
-If only he wouldn&rsquo;t   gloat   so about Yuggoth and its black secrets!
+If only he wouldn't   gloat   so about Yuggoth and its black secrets!

   My room proved a very pleasant and well-furnished one, devoid alike of the musty odour and disturbing sense of vibration; and after leaving my valise there I descended